modrinth/docs/docs/faq/app/msa.md

 ## 4. Keep trying until it works

 Unfortunately, if you are sure you're following all previous steps, you may simply need to keep retrying until it works.
 Again, Microsoft's authentication system can be difficult at times, so no alternative solutions are currently known.

-If you are a developer and know how we might be able to fix this, please email us at support@modrinth.com.